adityamittal03/necst-torch/README.md

-# cs274e-project
+# necst-torch implementation

-Final project for CS274E.
+Final project for CS274E @ UCI.
 We reimplement the NECST generative model with Gumbel-Softmax and VIMCO estimators for discrete latent variables.

 ## References